-In the early years (circa early 1900’s) the Chamber Executive considered such matters as the controlling the supply of produce on the black market and price fixing associated with government controlled marketing boards.
+In the early years (circa early 1900’s) the Chamber Executive considered such matters as controlling the supply of produce on the black market and price-fixing associated with government-controlled marketing boards.
 It was also an advocate for market trading hours, congestion on roads and the provision of credit.
 It supplemented its income by operating a selling floor and a shop.

 To provide representation and services to the primary wholesaling sector of the fruit and vegetable industry and to hold a strategic level of ownership in Brisbane Markets Limited.

 - Represent the best interests of the wholesaling sector of the fruit and vegetable industry, the Brisbane Markets and the industry generally.